Andria: Main sights

-Transportation
+Transport

 Andria is connected by the A14 National Motorway, and the SP 231 provincial road connecting it to Bari and Foggia.

 Andria has a railway station in the Bari–Barletta railway, part of the Ferrovie del Nord Barese network managed by Ferrotramviaria.
 The nearest Trenitalia-FS (Italian national railroads) station is that of Barletta, 10 km from Andria.
 On 12 July 2016, a head-on collision between two passenger trains occurred on the line south of Andria.
 At least 23 people were killed and dozens more injured.

 The nearest airport is that of Bari, 45 km away.

 Sport

 Andria is the home of football team Fidelis Andria.
 The team's home stadium is Stadio Degli Ulivi.